-The evaluation process is designed as per UNDP guidelines in line with the three Outputs of SELP project.
+The evaluation process is designed as per UNDP guidelines in line with the four Outputs of DHL project.

-The evaluation process will be carried out by two experts; i.e. Lead Evaluator and Subject Specialist in coordination with the UNDP team.
-The evaluation team; i.e. Lead Evaluator and Subject Specialist, will conduct exhaustive document review by applying qualitative data collection tools and ascertain the effectiveness and impact of the project interventions.
+The evaluation process will be carried out by the Lead Evaluator in coordination with the UNDP team.
+He/she will conduct exhaustive document review by applying qualitative data collection tools and ascertain the effectiveness and impact of the project interventions.

 Qualitative data will be collected as primary data, applying a series of social research methods including semi-structured interviews, interviews with key informants and discussions.
-This will be useful to assess the extent to which the strategies and activities undertaken by the SELP project have achieved objectives given in the project documents; positive achievements of the interventions; challenges faced during implementation and steps taken to address them; lessons learned; and possible recommendations to guide the project in future.
+This will be useful to assess the extent to which the strategies and activities undertaken by the DHL project have achieved objectives given in the project documents2; positive achievements of the interventions; challenges faced during implementation and steps taken to address them; lessons learned; and possible recommendations to guide the project in future.
 In order to get a holistic appraisal of the above mentioned, the evaluation will engage relevant stakeholders in consultation with UNDP teams.